someengineering/fixinventory/README.md

 ## Overview
-Resoto is “housekeeping for clouds” - find leaky resources, manage quota limits, detect drift and clean up.

-Resoto indexes resources, captures dependencies and maps out your infrastructure in a graph so that it’s understandable for a human.
-The graph contains metrics for each resource.
-Developers and SREs can search the graph with a query language, and create alerting and clean-up workflows.
-Metrics can be aggregated and exported to a time series database like Prometheus.
+Search Infrastructure
+* Resoto maps out your cloud infrastructure in a [graph](https://resoto.com/docs/concepts/graph) and provides a simple [search syntax](https://resoto.com/docs/concepts/search).

+Generate Reports
+* Resoto keeps track of and reports infrastructure changes over time, making it easy to [audit resource usage and cleanup](https://resoto.com/docs/concepts/search/aggregation).

+Automate Tasks
+* Tedious tasks like rule enforcement, resource tagging, and cleanup can be [automated using jobs](https://resoto.com/docs/concepts/automation/job).

 If you ever
 * had a standstill in your CI pipeline because a broken job leaked cloud resources which triggered a quota limit
 * wanted to find all expired certificate
-* had to change the tags of thousands of EC2 instances at once
+* had to change the tags of thousands of EC2 instances
-* needed to delete all unused EBS volumes that had no I/O in the past month
+* needed to delete all unused EBS volumes that had no I/O for a while
 * wished for a god view that lets you explore all cloud usage across all clouds
 * reported the cost of a project across different accounts or even across clouds
 * cleaned up orphaned load balancers that had no active backends